robertfeldt/wasp_SE_course/assignments/2025/kajava_samuel/essay.md

 The consequences here is that you might have to refactor a lot of the code, or even start from the beginning.
-I strongly relate to this, and the lecture pinpointed the need to slow down before starting, which is something I am bringing with me for upcoming endeavours.
+I strongly relate to this, and the lecture pinpointed the need to slow down before starting, which is something I am bringing with me for future endeavours.

 ## 4. Data Scientists versus Software Engineers
 <!--